tkrausjr/k8s-manifests/pacific/applications/jupyter-hub/README.md

 * To use JupyterHub, enter the external IP for the proxy-public service in to a browser. you You can access the Jupyter Hub UI using http://10.51.0.68.
 JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the hub.

-* To access the newer JupyterLab UI you can use http://10.51.0.68/lab/.
+* To access the newer JupyterLab UI you can use http://10.51.0.68   on port 80.

+* Login with user admin and any password or blank.

+*  Open the / finance-analysis / jupyter-hub   folder
+    1. Open the ml-stock-predictor-knn-v4
+        1. Menu —>  Cell —> RUN ALL
+    2. Open the industry-revenue-analysis
+        1. Menu —>  Cell —> RUN ALL